What is USSD – MMI Code – USSD Code?

 USSD enables a mobile operator to provide, call back service while in roaming, location-based services, balance services, content marketing based on location, etc.

-To get service via USSD, a user dials a known string (e.g *123#) for a service, the home network of mobile operator response with the required menu or content.
+To access a service over USSD, a mobile subscriber dials a known string (e.g *123#) for a service, the home network of mobile operator responses with the required menu or content.
 A USSD session established between the handset and a USSD application for an interactive interaction.